Saturday, January 19, 2013

 Doctrine and Covenants Lesson #5 "This is the Spirit of Revelation"

 It’s time to play “Jeopardy” again!
-It will be like the TV game show, except the questions are not trivia.
+It will be like the TV game show, except the questions are not trivial.
 You remember how the game goes: You give you an answer, and the class members have to tell what the question is.
+If they can't figure it out, give them the reference so they can look it up.
 The first answer tells us our topic.

 Answer: According to the Bible Dictionary, without it, all would be guesswork, darkness, and confusion.